ryanrolds/presentations/files/cicd_outline.md

 ## What is CI/CD?
 * Continuous Integration
-  * Linting, building, testing
+  * Checkout, lint, build, test
 * Continuous Deployment
-  * Images, Infrastructure, Deployments
+  * Images, Infrastructure, Gates

 ## Is it worth it?
 * Benefits
   * Faster developer loop
-  *
+  * TODO: more
 * For teams?
   * Easier onboarding
 * For individuals?
   * Concepts are still useful
-  * Can be done locally and moved to the Cloud later
+  * Can be done locally and duplicated in the Cloud later
   * Taskfile/Makefile

 ## Continuous?
 * Commits, Branches, Pull Requests
 * Runners
-  * GitHub Actions (free)
+  * GitHub Actions
   * Your cloud providers
   * ArgoCD (not for CI)
   * Jenkins (deprecated)